cn0047/stash/ed/x/README.md

 * Leakage of Cookie with Sensitive Data (session ID, `document.cookie='x='+v+';'+exp+': secure';`).
 * Leakage of Sensitive Data via Referer Header.

+<br>ISP - Information Security Policy.
-SSO (single sign-on) - system that allows for a single username & password that grants access to other sites (like okta).
+<br>SSO - (single sign-on) system that allows for a single username & password that grants access to other sites (like okta).

 Spoof - tricking or deceiving computer systems or other computer users.